-Analysis: how "Danny Boy" became a song loved and hated in equal measures
+Analysis: just how did "Danny Boy" became a song loved and hated in equal measures?

 The Muppets sing "Danny Boy"

 This rendition of the song by the Leprechaun Brothers, aka The Muppets, is the perfect parody of a song that has become associated for many with mawkish sentimentality and affective excessiveness, not to mention drunken debauchery around St. Patrick’s Day But for some, it has deeply-felt significance and real emotional purchase, especially for those of Irish ethnicity in the United States.
 Think of the rendition of "Danny Boy" at Senator John McCain’s funeral.
 So how did this song come to have such associations?

 Considerable scholarship has been performed on "Danny Boy’, from A.G Gilchrist in 1934 to narrative song expert Huge Shields in 1974, and more recently Michael Robinson in The Standing Stone.
 The melody, known most commonly as the "Derry Air" or the "Londonderry Air", was purportedly sourced from a Jane Ross of Limavady, Co Derry, according to antiquarian George Petrie who published the air in his 1855 publication, The Ancient Music of Ireland.

 The story goes that Ross apparently heard it from a local fiddler player.
 The sheet music of the air was sent from the United States to the English writer, lyricist and lawyer Frederic Weatherly by his sister.
 He recalled that "It so happened that I had written in March of 1910 a song called "Danny Boy" with a different melody in mind" and then had re-written it in 1911 so that "by lucky chance, it only required a few alterations to make it fit that beautiful melody."

 From RTÉ Radio 1's History Show, Lorcan Clancy investigates the Irish roots of "Danny Boy"